 Christina Steiner founded GON in 2011 after completing fashion studies with Raf Simons and Veronique Branquinho at the University of Applied Arts, Vienna.
 Gon gathers different references every season to provide a glimpse into the label's universe.
 GON introduces a colourful mixture of playful uniforms, tribal gear and classic streetwear, eclectic and humorous prints.
 Browsing through the collection you may arrive at the following tentative definition of what makes GON: a variety of cocoonish dresses, impressions of hand-painted art works, and a startling mix of fabric creating playful and stunning details.

-rudolf does not compromise.
-The production process is also without compromise: the natural fibres used come from sheep reared under certified organic conditions.
+The production process is without compromise: the natural fibres used come from sheep reared under certified organic conditions.
 All rudolf’s products are made in local workshops within a 150 kilometre radius of Vienna.
-And why is rudolf called rudolf?
-The grandfathers of both founders were called so; and because despite the designs and technologies of the present and the future, everything leaves rudolf’s workroom with the craftsmanship and quality of the good old days.

 Wendy Jim — the Vienna based fashion house with creative minds Helga Ruthner and Hermann Fankhauser at the helm.
 This design duo met during their tutelage under Helmut Lang at the Viennese University of Applied Arts in 1999, and have been showing their Men's and Women's collections in Paris since.

 WUBET - an amazing collection of textiles that tell the story of Arnold Haas' interesting and diverse journeys.